Carsonthemonkey/SimplyISA-Toolkit/readme.md

 Note the following syntax specific to this assembler:

 - Instructions must be seperated with newlines
-- Operators are case sensitive (must be in all caps)
+- Operators and registers are case sensitive (must be in all caps)
 - Labels must end with a `:`
 - Labels must include an instruction or constant *on the same line*
 - brackets (`[]`) are neither required nor supported